 (d) The investment objective of the international equity securities is to use a multi-manager approach, allocating assets to investment sub-advisors or investment funds managed by third party investment managers.
-In addition it seeks to achieve its investment objective by providing investors with an investment program focusing on stocks of companies located in the less developed countries in the world.
+In addition it seeks to achieve its investment objective by providing investors with an investment program focusing on stocks of companies in foreign countries including companies located in less developed countries in the world.

 (e) The investment objective of the commingled funds debt securities is to use a multi-manager approach, allocating assets to investment sub-advisors.
-In addition, it seeks to achieve its investment objective by allocating assets to sub-advisors using various disciplines to select investments from a universe that includes securities issued by U.S. and foreign governments, their agencies and instrumentalities, U.S. and foreign corporations, and asset-backed and mortgage-backed securities.
+The sub-advisors use various disciplines to select investments from a universe that includes securities issued by U.S. and foreign governments, their agencies and instrumentalities, U.S. and foreign corporations, and assetbacked and mortgage-backed securities.

-(f) The investment objective of the distressed debt other investment funds is to seek to generate superior risk-adjusted returns through exposure to a broad group of talented distressed debt managers and a variety of distressed debt investment strategies by investments in various private equity funds, hedge funds and partnerships managed by independent investment advisors.
+(f) The investment objective of the distressed debt other investment funds is to generate superior risk-adjusted returns through exposure to a broad group of talented distressed debt managers and a variety of distressed debt investment strategies by investments in various private equity funds, hedge funds and partnerships managed by independent investment advisors.